loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 npm start
 ```

-On another terminal, enter:
+In another console window, enter this command:

 ```
 curl http://localhost:3000/helloworld
 ```
 or load http://localhost:3000/helloworld in your web browser.

-You should see the `Hello World` message.
+You should see the `Hello world!` message.

-## References

-For more examples and tutorials, see [Examples-and-tutorials.html](http://loopback.io/doc/en/lb4/Examples-and-tutorials.html).